davidchatz/crowdlabs_aws_webapp/courses/ec2-web-app/lab-030-automating-cross-account/README.md

 [Users self-manage login](http://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_users-self-manage-mfa-and-creds.html)

 # Possible Enhancements
+* Create the subaccount using cloudformation
 * Instead of prompting for the user password here, force the password to be reset on first login
+* Email the account details to the user so they don't need to have cloudformation read access in the master account